Coru89/tway/src/content/pages/services/websites.md

   is a constant sales engine and marketing prescense that provides measurable ROI.
   With the average shelf-life of a website being 3-5 years, it could take as little as one to a handful of sales conversions to recoup your costs.</p>"
-metaDesc: ''
+metaDesc: Websites
 socialImage: ''
 page_sections:
 - template: cards-with-icon
   backgroundColor: grey
   heading: Why Tway?
   cards:
-  - title: Pride in performance 🚀
+  - title: "Pride in performance \U0001F680"
     summary: Our web solutions are optimized to provide excellent speed.
 For our devs, peformance is an obsession.
 We know the cost of a slow website.
 Today's user's are unapollegtically impatient and will not wait for a slow page load.
 A slow